wwarthen/RomWBW/Source/Doc/Catalog.md

 of floppy and hard disk images in the Binary directory of the distribution.
 The contents of these images is listed here.

-**NOTE:** This document has become somewhat out-of-date.
-I apologize for this.
-It is very difficult to maintain due to the volume of disk content updates and the way that files are dynamically merged into disk images during the build process.

 The files on the disk images were sourced from a variety of locations.
 The primary sources of these files are listed below.
 Note that the primary documentation for each of these sources is listed.
 You are strongly encouraged to refer to this documentation for more information on using the applications and files listed.

+This document primarily describes to contents of the hard disk images.
+Floppy disk images may contain a cut down (sub-set) of the files on a hard disk.
+This is of course to conserve disk space

+Note: This document received a major update in October 2024, when while still not fully complete, most of the core operating system disks should now be fully described.

 ## Sources